izatop/graphly/README.md

 }
 ```

-In this case `TodoQuery.search` will return a new type:
+In this case `TodoQuery.search` will define a new type:

 ```graphql
 type TodoQuerySearch {